-We would like to thank our teachers, support staff, caretakers and our office staff for all of their hard work in preparing for our return to school and the 2021-2022 school year!
-It takes a village to prepare our two campuses for the start of the school year, and the preparations required for this school year were no different.
-Each of our staff help to contribute to a smooth school start up for our students and families.
-We would also like to thank Ms. Markland, Ms. Singh and Ms. Kennepohl for their work with ensuring that the school gardens were cleaned up and given a refresh over the summer!
+We would like to thank our teachers, support staff, caretakers and our office staff for all of their hard work preparing for the 2022-2023 school year!
+It takes a village to prepare our two campuses for the start of the school year, and each of our staff plays a significant role in contributing to a smooth school start up for our students and families.

-The school will keep parents/guardians informed of upcoming events/dates, and special interest stories by sending information to you via School Connects (our school wide email system) such as our monthly school calendars and newsletters.
+The school will keep parents/guardians informed of upcoming events/dates, and other important information by sending information to you via School Messenger (our school wide email system) such as our monthly school calendars and newsletters.
 Please note that the school calendar and newsletters can also be accessed online on our school website's landing page.
 As well, our school's Google Calendar is located on our school website and serves as a reference for families for upcoming school dates and events.
 Staff will continue to send notices/information home to families in hard copy (paper) format from time to time and by using your child's agenda as a communication tool.
 We ask that you carefully read all communication that is sent home (electronically and in hard copy), and check your child's backpack daily.

 Parent partnerships between home and school are very important for your child's well-being and ongoing success at school.
 We encourage you to keep open communication with school staff throughout the school year.
 Ask your child's teacher how you can support your child at home with their learning and well-being, and share concerns you may have in a timely manner in order to problem solve collaboratively.
 It is through this dialogue that we are able to discuss options for supporting your child, problem solve as a team and strengthen our homeschool partnerships, which play a crucial role in your child's well-being and success at school.

-\\It is important to note that at the end of September we will be watching our enrolment numbers very carefully.
+It is important to note that at the end of September we will be watching our enrolment numbers very carefully.
 The Board will be letting us know if we need to reorganize any of our classes due to low or high numbers.
-We will keep parents informed of any changes to class assignments that affect your child.
-If reorganizing is necessary, parents will be notified by letter if their child is moving classes (this will take place the last week of September).
+We anticipate that we will need to make some changes in our Grade 1-3 classes due to high numbers and we will keep parents informed of any changes to class assignments that affect your child.
+If reorganizing is necessary, parents will be notified by letter if their child is moving classes on either Thursday, September 29th or Friday, September 30th, and classroom moves will happen on Tuesday, October 3rd).